simonmichael/hledger/MANUAL.markdown

 - **Did you cabal update ?** If you didn't already, ``cabal update`` and try again.

-- **Do you have a new enough version of GHC ?** As of 2010, 6.10 and 6.12 are supported, 6.8 might or might not work.
+- **Do you have a new enough version of GHC ?** hledger supports GHC 6.10 and 6.12.
+Building with the `-fweb` flag requires 6.12 or greater.

 - **Do you have a new enough version of cabal-install ?**
   Recent versions tend to be better at resolving dependencies.
 The error